mzattera/v4j/docs/005/index.md

 ## Comparisons with Previous Works

-I am not the first one analyzing the internal structure of Voynich words.
+I am not the first one analyzing the internal structure of Voynich words; this section is going to be long and currently is a work in progress.

 After writing this notes, I realized Philip Neal published a [very similar concept](http://philipneal.net/voynichsources/transcription_neva_spaced/), but restricted to a single page (f103r).
 His point was that this could be the result of using a grille to produce the text,